sleepymor/IF2514302-Introduction-to-AI-Final/README.md

 ### 2. Core Concept

 The core idea of this project is to create a turn-based tactical environment where an AI controlled agent (the player) must intelligently navigate a **grid-based map** to reach a goal while avoiding enemies and hazardous tiles.
-Each tile in the grid has an associated movement cost or risk value, representing different terrain types.

 What differentiates this environment from traditional pathfinding problems is the adversarial and stochastic nature of the system: